jsummers/deark/readme.txt

   -a, -extractall
      Also extract data that's usually useless.
      Note that, as a general rule, deark doesn't extract the same data twice.
-     The -a option can *prevent* it from extracting certain data, because it may now, for example, extract a block of Exif data, instead of drilling down and extracting the thumbnail image within it.
+     In rare cases, the -a option can actually *prevent* it from extracting certain data, because it may now, for example, extract a block of Exif data, instead of drilling down and extracting the thumbnail image within it.
   -o <name>
      Output filenames begin with this string.
 This can include a directory path.
 Default="output".